swayos/swayos.github.io/README.md

 </details>

 Press WIN+SHIFT+E to exit sway and start it again.
-Now you can summon wayland control panel by pressing WIN+P or by left clicking on the status bar.
+Now you can summon wayland control panel by pressing WIN+P or by left clicking on the status bar ( The buttons/sliders won't work yet. )
 If fonts are too small or you want an other font change it under ~/.conifg/wcp/res/main.css

 <br/>

-**Part Four - Make SwayOS comfortable**
+**Part Four - Make SwayOS comfortable & Wayland Control Panel usable**

 <br/>